scpwiki/wikijump/ftml/README.md

 Available under the terms of the GNU Affero General Public License.
 See [LICENSE.md](LICENSE).

 ### Compilation
+This program targets the latest stable Rust.
+At time of writing, that is 1.33.0.

 ```sh
 $ cargo build --release
 ```